jaygreig86/dmitry/README.md

 Version 1.3:
 Just a quick release to fix the netcraft function output Also fixed the command line typo to include -e
-Removed the dmitrybot, it will bo longer be available
+Removed the dmitrybot, it will no longer be available

 Version 1.2a: